Tag Archives: Tom Paterson

 As with much of the contents in the book this is only one of several Happy Families strips, although most of the others end up so rowdy the police get involved.
 The stories can vary from them all being at each others’ throats by the end, all of them being punished in some way, or one or two of them getting sweet revenge on the rest of the family.
 Yet at the start of each new strip they’re back to loving one another again.
 Families, eh?
 These strips may even have been somewhat cathartic for some readers’ parents or older siblings on Christmas Day.

 Regular blog readers will know I’m a sucker for a comical shark in the pages of OiNK due to my obsession with the creatures.
-This stemmed from my favourite movie of all time, Jaws which inspired teenage me to read up on the real fish and decades later I’m still fascinated.
+This stems from my favourite movie of all time, Jaws, which inspired teenage me to read up on the real fish and decades later I’m still fascinated.
 In fact, my favourite ever page of OiNK was a parody of Jaws in #4 but even the top comic of all time has to take a bow to the following star of Monster Fun.

 When I started collecting Big Comic it would still be a couple of years before I’d see the best film ever made but I always loved Gums.
 I was reading this funny strip very obviously inspired by that movie before I saw it.
 After I did eventually watch Jaws I just enjoyed this toothless version even more so as a result.
-Gums was originally created by writer Roy Davis and artist Robert Nixon, the above strip is taken from Buster after Monster Fun folded and is drawn by John Geering (who also contributed to a handful of OiNKs).
+Gums was originally created by writer Roy Davis and artist Robert Nixon.
+The above strip is taken from Buster after Monster Fun folded and is drawn by John Geering (who also contributed to a handful of OiNKs).

 To me he was always a Geering character.
 John gives such fantastic, expressive gestures to Gums who thought he was a terrifying monster of the deep, but the cast of recurring characters who lived with him weren’t exactly quaking in the depths.
 The best thing was that Gums would sometimes triumph in his schemes which kept things fresh.
 With quite a few strips in this one book, it’s clear he was a fan favourite.
 Our next character also originated in Monster Fun.

-Kid Kong’s original artist was also Robert Nixon, although this Buster strip is drawn by Rob Lee and alongside Gums he lives on today in Rebellion’s seasonal Monster Fun specials in new stories by new artists.
-Originally an escapee from a zoo and much larger, he was shrunk down to make it easier to write stories in a family home setting, although still having to stoop down to fit in Granny Smith’s house.
+Kid Kong’s original artist was also Robert Nixon, although this Buster strip is drawn by Rob Lee and alongside Gums he lives on today in Rebellion’s new Monster Fun in new stories by new artists.
+Originally an escapee from a zoo and much larger, he was shrunk down to make it easier to write stories in a family home setting, although still having to stoop down to fit inside Granny Smith’s house.
 Granny was chronically short-sighted and hard of hearing, mistaking Kong as her own.

 As enjoyable as these have been so far, not all of the contents hit the spot as much as these examples.
-Some haven’t aged well, in fact some of those I read at the time hadn’t even aged well by the late 80s.
+Some haven’t aged well, in fact some hadn’t even aged well by the late 80s.
 But whether it was the latest book or the fortnightly comic there was enough content to ensure plenty of enjoyment and the odd chortle from a favourite character.
-It’s a cliché, but the sheer size of Big Comic meant every reader would have some favourites and get a lot from each volume.
+The sheer size of Big Comic meant every reader would have some favourites and get a lot from each volume.
 Just don’t be expecting OiNK levels of guffaws.
 Unless you’re reading Gums, of course.

 In recent years Ken Reid’s Faceache has had something of a resurgence, from a gorgeous hardback collection to new strips alongside the two stars above.
 Created for Jet comic but (yet again) a later star of Buster, Ken’s style is instantly recognisable and upon first glance may seem very traditional, very DC Thomson-esque to the uninitiated.
-But you soon realise these are very different to pretty much everything else in this book!
+But you soon realise these are very different to pretty much everything else in this book.

 Ken’s work really pops, really stands out, which is no small feat in such a huge book